 VOCAL offers the G.729A vocoder as a standalone algorithm, as part of a modular software library suite, as well as with a VoIP stack for different integration options with developer applications.
-The G.729A codec software is optimized for performance on leading DSPs and RISC, CISC processors.
-Custom designs are also available to meet specific requirements.
 Contact us to discuss your voice application requirements.

 The G.729A vocoder is a reduced complexity Conjugate-Structure Algebraic-Code-Excited Linear Prediction (CS-ACELP) speech compression algorithm defined in ITU-T G.729 Annex A. G.729A is interoperable with the G.729 codec.
 The reduction in complexity may result in a small decrease in voice quality.
 G.729A may be used as an internet wideband audio codec for VoIP or similar applications using multimedia, voice, and/or data although the G.729AB codec may be better in reducing bandwidth usage.